 MBIE are regularly updating information to the public as the COVID-19 situation evolves.
 We encourage you to keep an eye on this website to make sure you are informed with the latest developments.

 COVID-19 Alert Level 4 has placed essential business restrictions on the type of work that can be completed.
 At this point in time, the government has not directly prescribed what an essential service is in relation to our sector.
 We are in regular contact with them to make it clearer but until we receive further clarity, you will need to make decisions about what is deemed essential and non-essential work.

 The most important piece of advice is to follow the Hierarchy of controls to reduce the transmission of COVID-19!

 - Eliminate - Simply don't do the work.

-- Substitute - Change how you work, online quoting, Skype, teach your customers to perform simple tasks like washing filters.
+- Substitute - Change how you work, online quoting, Skype/Zoom/Teams, teach your customers to perform simple tasks like washing filters and checking operating variables.